 That’s why remarketing works.
 It takes, on average, at least 3-4 visits from your website traffic for a new prospect to actually think about buying from you.
 95% of first-time website visitors are only there to research on your website and not purchase.

 According to Rand Fishkin, it takes an average of seven-and-a-half visits to their website, before someone opts for a free trial of their product.

 Avinash Kaushik, in his research, found the following correlation between the number of visits to purchase and the acquisition source.

 So, the verdict is clear.
 It makes sense to bump some of your advertising budget towards remarketing.

-In fact, conversion rates only increase with remarketing ads.
+In fact, conversion rates increase significantly with remarketing ads.
 Look at the graph below.

-But, the plethora of recommendations and so-called best practices on launching a successful remarketing campaigns can overwhelm you.
+But, the plethora of recommendations and so-called best practices on launching a successful remarketing campaign can overwhelm you.
 You may be confused about the right platform for your business and timing your campaign.

 In this article, I want to share a simple 3-point checklist that will help you in launching effective remarketing campaigns.

 The checklist will incorporate elements from the three prominent forms of online remarketing – social media, email and retargeting ads.